Animal Studies (2020-2022)

 ANST-UA 600 Prerequisites vary.
 Offered every spring.
-Chaudhuri, Delon, Jacquet, Jamieson, Jerolmack, Schlottmann, Wolfson.
+Chaudhuri, Jacquet, Jamieson, Jerolmack, Schlottmann, Sebo, Wolfson.
 4 points.

 Employs social science and/or humanistic perspectives to consider animals' interaction with humans, their environment, and one another.

-Many of these courses have prerequisites, which are noted in the course descriptions of the sponsoring departments.
+Many of these courses have prerequisites, which are noted in the course descriptions under the sponsoring departments in this Bulletin.